HarvardMapCollection/tutorials/census/census2agol/index.md

 > Learn how to style the map with graduated symbology.

 ## More help
-If you have any questions about this content or other confusing aspects of finding data or map making, don't hestitate to contact us at **maps@harvard.edu**.
+If any questions come up about using this guide, finding data, or making maps, don't hestitate to be in touch at **maps@harvard.edu**.